felixlopz/hubrise-test-task/content/apps/mailchimp/en/overview.md

 ## Integration Features

+Connecting Mailchimp to HubRise allows your eMarketing solution to:

+- Pull orders from HubRise, including order status.
+- Pull customer information from HubRise.

 Connecting Mailchimp Bridge to HubRise allows Mailchimp to push customer information from HubRise, according to the following workflow.

 ![Mailchimp Bridge Workflow](../images/007-en-2x-connection-diagram.png)